augustincl/iac_intro_w_pulumi/checktools/README.md

 ### Usage

-1. Please refer to README of this project to create your own webserver on GCP
+1. Please refer to README of this project to create your own webserver on GCP and change your folder to **checktools**

 2. generate your sshkey